 By Gurman Sahota, July 22 2019 —

-In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council throughout the spring and summer, the Gauntlet is running the series, ‘Who’s Who in the SU.’
+In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council, the Gauntlet is running the series, ‘Who’s Who in the SU.’
 The third installment introduces Alisha Gordon, vice president student life of the SU.
 Elected in March 2019, Gordon began her term on May 1, 2019 and will be in the role until the end of April 2020.

 The Gauntlet: What do you do in your role?

 Alisha Gordon: I like to look at myself as an internal advocate for students and for everything outside of the classroom.
 So anything that has to do with mental health, sexual violence and then finally clubs.

 G: Why did you run for vice-president student life?

 AG: I really struggled when I first came to university, and I think I saw a lot of my other friends struggling with university as well.
 It didn’t really seem like university was for me, specifically.
 As much as I disliked the experience, I saw other people in leadership roles, instead of just sitting back and just kind of hanging out your whole university experience, they really got involved to try and make changes — that really inspired me.
 And I hope that when my niece is going to university, or my children go to university, they’re going to have a much better experience than I first had.
 Since getting involved, it’s broadened my horizons.
 I’ve learned to love this experience.

 G: What do you plan to do within your role as VP SL?